sveltejs/kit/documentation/docs/30-advanced/60-images.md

 <img alt="The project logo" src={logo} />
 ```

-To reference assets directly in the markup, you can use a preprocessor such as [`@sveltejs/enhanced-img`](#sveltejs-enhanced-img), which is discussed below and additionally transforms your images.

-## Transforming background

-You may wish to transform your images to output compressed image formats such as `.webp` or `.avif` or responsive images with different sizes for different devices.
-There are two approaches to transforming images, which will be discussed below.
-With either approach, the transformed images may be served via a CDN.
-CDNs reduce latency by distributing copies of static assets globally.

-The `@sveltejs/enhanced-img` package handles images that are located in your project and can be referred to with a static string.
-It can automatically set the intrinsic `width` and `height` for you, which can't be done with a dynamic approach.
-It is generated with a hash in the filename so that it can be maximally cached.
-It generates images at build time, so building may take longer the more images you transform.

-Alternatively, using a CDN to do the image transformation provides more flexibility with regards to sizes and you can pass image sources not known at build time, but it comes with potentially a bit of setup overhead in configuring the image CDN and possible usage costs.
-Some images served from a CDN may require a request to the server to verify that the image has not changed.
-This will block the browser from using its cache until a [304 response](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/304) is received from the server.
-Building HTML to target CDNs may result in slightly smaller and simpler HTML because they can serve the appropriate file format for an `img` tag based on the `User-Agent` header whereas build-time optimizations must produce `picture` tags.
-Finally some CDNs may generate images lazily, which could have a negative performance impact for sites with low traffic and frequently changing images.
-We do not currently offer any tools for dynamic image transforms, but we may offer such utilities in the future.

-You can mix and match both solutions in one project.
-For example, you may display images on your homepage with `@sveltejs/enhanced-img` and display user-submitted content with a dynamic approach.

 ## @sveltejs/enhanced-img

 > **WARNING**: The `@sveltejs/enhanced-img` package is experimental.
 It uses pre-1.0 versioning and may introduce breaking changes with every minor version release.